Gauravzdre/WhatsappAutomationAPI/TESTING_GUIDE.md

 # Testing Guide

-This document provides comprehensive information about testing in the WhatsApp AI Automation Platform.
+This document provides comprehensive information about testing in the Schedsy.ai Smart Automation Platform.

 ## Table of Contents